jrstevenjlab/eic_spect/athena/README.md

 * fill histogram with difference: reconstructed mass - generated mass for decay J/psi -> e+e-
   * fit histogram to obtain mass resolution for J/psi
 * bonus points: study dependence of mass resolution on momentum or pseudorapidity of lepton tracks,

+# Exercises (2nd round):
+## Study efficiencies and mass resolution with additional requirements
+* add a cut on transverse momentum > 0.1 GeV and |eta| < 3 for all tracks
+* plot the efficiency and mass resolution for events surviving these cuts